Darktown (album)

-Darktown is the 14th studio album from British Musician Steve Hackett, released in 1999.
+Darktown is the 14th studio album by English musician Steve Hackett, released in 1999.
 It was reissued in 2013 with 3 bonus tracks.
 On some copies of this reissue, the title was misspelled as "Darktwon" on the sides of the CD case.

 Darktown is the last album to feature Julian Colbeck as a keyboardist, on the title track only.
 Colbeck had played with Hackett for much of the 1990s.
 Darktown shows the increasing role that Roger King would play as a part of Hackett's band, as a producer and keyboardist and later as a co-writer.

 Track listing

 All songs written by Steve Hackett, except indicated.